 Which Zoom alternative is right for you?

 Zoom is one of the powerhouses in the video conferencing industry for a reason.
-But with emerging latency and privacy issues, it might be time to look elsewhere.
+But with the pesky lag issues, it might be time to look elsewhere.

 There’s no one-size-fits-all video communication solution.
 When it comes to picking the best tool for you, look at factors like your use case and goals, your budget, the number of participants you tend to have, who your customers are, and what your product or service requires.